 Written by Rich Forestano Friday, 12 November 2010 00:00

-The 7th State Senate District ballot recount and absentee ballot count has begun.
+The 7th State Senate District ballot recount and absentee ballot count began earlier this week.
 The counts are reportedly going to conclude sometime Friday.
 While Mineola Mayor Jack Martins has already claimed victory, Democrats feel the race for incumbent Sen. Craig Johnson’s seat is a race far from over.

 As of last Wednesday, Johnson is down by 415 votes.
 Martins tallied in at 41,041 votes while Johnson concluded at 40,626.

 Concerning the broad spectrum of the senate races, Democrats must win all three remaining undecided races to keep the majority they captured in 2008, while Republicans need to win two, according to the Board of Elections.
 In the 62-seat chamber, a majority requires 32 and Republicans have won 30 seats to Democrats 29.

 If neither political party achieves a majority, the Senate will be deadlocked at 31-31, with the lieutenant governor casting the deciding vote on procedural matters but not on the passage of legislation.
 Democrat Rochester mayor Robert Duffy will be the new lieutenant governor.

 Johnson needs to win 57 percent of the absentee ballots to draw even.
 His seat is considered critical to Senate Democrats attempt to retain control of the upper house of state government.

 Officials say there were approximately 3,300 absentee ballots outstanding in the 7th district.
 When asked to comment on the situation, Johnson’s office referred Anton Newspapers to the Democratic Senatorial Campaign Committee (DSCC).